|Birth: ||Jul. 28, 1937|

 In 1998, Elaine and Lyle delighted in watching the construction of their first real house designed and built just for them, seeing it grow from the bare desert floor to become a really cute and pretty home that they absolutely delighted in.

 As much as this couple loved their home, the national real estate market after a few years was such that the house had increased in value to such a surprising amount that they could not afford to pass up the opportunity to profit from its sale.
 People were moving into southern Nevada in droves and in spite of the extreme and rapid increase in real estate values, homes were selling as quickly as they became available.
 Consequently, in November of 2005 the house was sold within days of being listed and Lyle and Elaine had no choice but to leave Las Vegas, as purchasing another home there would have taken the profit they had just acquired.

 The couple moved to Denison, Texas in late November 2005.
 This north Texas location allowed them to be much closer to their six children, all of them being located within a few short hours drive of Denison.

 The profit from the sale of the home in Las Vegas made it possible for Elaine and Lyle to purchase a beautiful, new, four bedroom, brick and native stone house in Denison.
 Phyllis Elaine truly loved this house, as it far surpassed any home that the couple ever thought they might be able to afford.

 They enjoyed six wonderful years in their new Denison home before Elaine began to experiance difficulty with her health in November 2011.
-In January 2012, her doctor told her that she had a tumor in her right lung that had not been there a year earlier.
+In January 2012, her doctor told her that she had a fast growing tumor in her right lung that had just recently developed.
 A short six weeks later, she was gone.

 Very early on Sunday morning, March 18, 2012, a host of angels took her by the hand and escorted her into Paradise to be with her Lord Jesus and God throughout eternity.

 Peter E. Anderson (1913 - 1995)